AnujMahajanOxf/MAVEN/maven_code/README.md

 The implementation of the novel **MAVEN** algorithm is done by the authors of the paper.
 Note that in the codebase MAVEN is referred to by its old name - NoiseMix.
 The implementation of the **QTRAN**: Learning to factorize with transformation for cooperative multi-agent reinforcement learning algorithm is done by the authors of the paper.

-The implementation of the following methods are part PyMARL and are *not* implemented by the authors.
+The implementation of the following methods are part of PyMARL:
 - **QMIX**: Monotonic Value Function Factorisation for Deep Multi-Agent Reinforcement Learning
 - **COMA**: Counterfactual Multi-Agent Policy Gradients
 - **VDN**: Value-Decomposition Networks For Cooperative Multi-Agent Learning